szquchen/MLP-VPT2/README.md

 second step is to compute VPT2 energies for fundamentals, as well as IR and Raman intensities.

-(1A) MLPs written in Fortran: Get the QFF constants using PIP analytical gradients (folder step1):
+(1A) MLPs written in Fortran: Get the QFF using analytical gradients
-     (a) Modify the function fq() and gq() in step1/normal.f90 using your routine from your pes_shell.f90, and compile

-     (b) Prepare the input file.
-An example is given in oxalate.inp.
-         The file begins with Cartesian coordinates (in Angstrom, in principal axis frame if Coriolis coupling terms are included in the calculation.
-For large molecules, it is fine to ignore these terms, and this code does not include Coriolis terms), then 3N-6 normal mode eigenvectors corresponding to this Cartesian geometry.
+     (folder step1_fortran):

+     (a) Modify the template pes_shell_template.f90 and rename it to pes_shell.f90.
+The three key subroutines/functions need to be implemented are pes_init(), pot(x), and gradient(x).
+An example for a PIP potential of aspirin is given.
+Then compile the program using the Makefile (with necessary modifications).
+         Warning: the aspirin example may take ~1 hour to compile.

-     (c) Run the executable
+     (b) Run the executable
-         ./vpt2.x {MOLENAME} {N_MODES}
+         ./vpt2.x {INPUT_FILE}
          For the aspirin example
-         ./vpt2.x aspirin 57
+         ./vpt2.x aspirin.inp
+         The input file contains Cartesian coordinates of atoms in standard xyz format, in Angstrom.
-         This executable not only computes QFF constants (written to MOLENAME_XXX.out files) but also performs a "standard" VPT2 calculation, i.e., without considering any resonances.
+         This executable not only computes QFF constants (written to XXX.out files) but also performs a normal VPT2 calculation, i.e., without considering any resonances.
 You may get negative (imaginary) frequencies for certain modes.
+To explicitly treat resonances, copy XXX.out to step2 run DVPT2 and GVPT2, see below.

-(1B) MLPs written in Python: Get the QFF constants using MACE (or other MLP) in Python
+(1B) MLPs written in Python: Get the QFF using Python-based MLP,
      (folder step1_python)
-     (a) If you haven't installed MACE (or other MLP) yet, create a Python environment and follow the installation instructions from the corresponding MLP

-     (b) The sample force_const_hess.py has been set up to use MACE-OFF (the 23 large model) and MACE-MDP for dipole and polarizability.
+     (a) The sample force_const_hess.py has been set up to use MACE-OFF (the 23 large model).
+You need to install MACE first.
-         To use other potential/dipole/polarizability surface, modify
+         To use other potential surface, modify
          force_const_hess.py, particularly, the ASE calculator.

-     (c) Modify the script "run" to adjust the input arguments.
+     (b) Modify the script "run" to adjust the input arguments.
 The detailed explanations for these arguments can be found at the beginning of "main()" in force_const_hess.py

-     (d) Then simply execute
+     (c) Then simply execute
          ./run

-(2) Run DVPT2+GVPT2 and compute IR/ Raman intensities in folder step2:
+(2) Run DVPT2+GVPT2 and (optionally) compute IR/Raman intensities in
+    folder step2:

-    Copy the *.out files from step1 to the folder "step2" Modify the script "run" to adjust the input arguments (explained at the beginning of "main" in gvpt2.py.
+    Copy the XXX.out files from step1 to step2
+    Modify the script "run" to adjust the input arguments (explained at the beginning of "main" in gvpt2.py.
 Then simply execute ./run
+    If the "--enable_intensity" argument is present, the double harmonic intensities of IR and Raman are calculated using MACE-MDP model for dipole and polarizability.
+Otherwise, the intensity will be skipped and only the energies of fundamental transitions are calculated.

 ## Third-Party Software